 Stage 2B means the tumor is between 2 and 5 centimeters and has spread to 1 to 3 nearby lymph nodes.
 Or it’s larger than 5 centimeters and hasn’t spread to any lymph nodes.

-You’ll probably need a combination of surgery, radiation, chemotherapy, and hormone treatment.
+You’ll probably need a combination of surgery, radiation, chemotherapy, and hormone treatment for stage 2.